zuplo/docs/docs/articles/local-development.md

    script in the package.json shown above.
 7. Visit `http://localhost:9000` in your browser.
 If you have a route configured for `/`, you should see the response from your Zuplo Gateway.
 8. The Zuplo CLI is running in `watch` mode.
-Any changes that you make will be automatically compiled behind the scenes for you.
+Any changes you make will be automatically compiled behind the scenes.
 9. While you can edit your routes.oas.json files by hand, we also have a Route Designer that you can run.
 Just run `npx zup editor` to start the Route Designer locally.
 You can open the Route Designer in your browser at http://localhost:5500.
-If you are using VS Code, you can open it in the Simple Browser so that you can see it side-by-side.
+If you are using VS Code, you can open it in the Simple Browser to see it side-by-side.
 10. Once you are done running your Zuplo Gateway locally, you can press `Ctrl+C` to stop the Zuplo CLI.